‘Tom Clancy’s The Division’: Reddit User Spots Midtown West Clinic Mission, New Faction Likely In 1.6? State Of The Game Update [Rumors]

 New Mission Discovery In Hell’s Kitchen?

-While during the course of running weekly HVT missions a possibly new mission was discovered by Reddit user Dark_Saucy.
+While during the course of running weekly HVT missions, a possibly new mission was discovered by Reddit user Dark_Saucy.

 “Doing the weekly HVTs, found a new mission that is inaccessible in Hell’s Kitchen.
 Looks like you need to have an HVT above the area for it to show up on the map at all, and it disappears after you log off.”